cfe-lab/MiCall/README.md

   * offset - offset of the read within the consensus, or number of dashes to add at the start
   * seq - the mapped sequence of the read, aligned to the consensus
+* conseq_ins.csv
+  * qname - query name from the read
+  * fwd_rev - F for forward reads, R for reverse
+  * refname - seed reference the read mapped to
+  * pos - 1-based position in the consensus sequence that this insertion follows
+  * insert - the nucleotide sequence that was inserted
+  * qual - the Phred quality scores for the inserted sequence
 * clipping.csv
   * refname - seed reference the reads mapped to
   * pos - one-based nucleotide position within the consensus sequence